Quansight-Labs/quansight-labs-site/posts/2021/09/array-libraries-interoperability.md

 c = a + b
 ```

-Technically, the only changes involved for a NumPy end user to port their
+Probably the only changes involved for a NumPy end user to
-code in PyTorch would be to update the import statement and refactor
+support PyTorch would be to update the import statements and refactor
-`np.` -> `xp.`.
-Here `xp` represents any array provider library
+`np.*` to `xp.*`.
+Here `xp` represents *any* array provider library
 compliant with the Array API.
 Doing something like this is extremely easy as
 compared to some other array interoperability protocols taking a much more
 convoluted approach.

-A couple of the concrete use cases mentioned in the [Array API Spec](https://data-apis.org/array-api/latest/use_cases.html#concrete-use-cases) are:
+The Array API spec mentions a couple of [concrete use cases](https://data-apis.org/array-api/latest/use_cases.html#concrete-use-cases) are:

 * Use case 1: add hardware accelerator and distributed support to SciPy
 * Use case 2: simplify einops by removing the backend system